 In July 2014 Andrew was invited to join the prestigious British Racing Drivers’ Club (BRDC) Rising Star Scheme, following in the footsteps of former BRDC Rising Stars including Lewis Hamilton.
 The BRDC Rising Star scheme acknowledges exceptional young talent amongst British and Commonwealth drivers under the age of 24, across all four-wheel racing disciplines.
 Scouted by the BRDC from trackside, Rising Stars are invited to sport the unique ‘blue roundel’, symbolising their association with the highly respected organisation.

-To compliment this achievment, in January 2015, the world famous McLaren GT announced that Andrew was to join their prestigous Young Driver Programme for the 2015 season.
+To compliment this achievement, in January 2015, the world famous McLaren GT announced that Andrew was to join their prestigious Young Driver Programme for the 2015 season.
 Andrew drove for the Von Ryan Racing team in the 2015 Avon Tyres British GT championship, where he finished a creditable 15th, despite racing for most of the season with additional ballast.
-In addition, Andrew secured his maiden GT3 victory, in the International GT Open Championshipdriving for the TEO Martin Motorsports team, quickly followed a victory in the Sepang 12 Hours.
+In addition, Andrew secured his maiden GT3 victory, in the International GT Open Championship driving for the TEO Martin Motorsports team, quickly followed a victory in the Sepang 12 Hours.

 In January 2016 Andrew became part of the prestigious McLaren GT Academy and quickly helped secure a historic McLaren 650S GT3 clean sweep at the Bathhurst 12 hour race for customer team Tekno Autosports.

-For the 2016 season Andrew will be driving as part of bold plans by customer team Garage 59 to contest the Blancpain Endurance Series and Blancpain Sprint Series.
-The team will take part in a 10-date calendar visiting some of the most iconic circuits in Europe.
+Andrew went on to race for Garage 59 in the Blancpain Endurance Series and Blancpain Sprint Series.
+The team successfully took part in a 10-date calendar, visiting some of the most iconic circuits in Europe.